-[4] I have reached the view that the claim satisfies all of the conditions in ss 190B and 190C and pursuant to ss 190A(6) and (6B), the claim in the amended application must be accepted for registration.
-This document sets out my reasons, as the delegate of the Registrar, for my decision to accept the claim for registration pursuant to s 190A of the Act.
+[5] I have reached the view that the claim satisfies all of the conditions in s 190B, however, due to the overlap with the Kulyakartu application, does not satisfy the condition in s 190C(3) and as such not all of the conditions in s 190C.
+This document sets out my reasons, as the delegate of the Registrar, for my decision not to accept the claim for registration pursuant to s 190A of the Act.